 Noninterest income also includes loan fees, financially related services income, and other noninterest income.
-Loan fees in 2023 were \$264 thousand, an increase of \$77 thousand from 2022, primarily due to increases in fees on participations purchased and appraisal fees.
+Loan fees in 2024 were \$362 thousand, an increase of \$98 thousand, from 2023, primarily due to an increase in fees on participation loans and an increase in appraisal fees.